 * any queer peripherals

-If not, reboot and select another kernel for the menu.
+If not, reboot and select another kernel from the menu.
 Back to the drawing board...

 You'll want to polish the kernel more, go back to the directory you extracted the source into.
 If everything worked out pretty nicely, make a backup of your .config.
 If it failed spectacularly, you might want to load a working .config and start working from it again.